 Ryan Anthony | Wales | United KingdomRyan Anthony moniker ‘Phat Monkey’ (also know as the the rebel with a good heart) has been producing music semi professionally under various names for a long time.
 Films include ‘Torn Between Two Worlds’ + ‘Land Of Smiles’ including music for tourism videos, online NASCAR promotional videos, school educational videos, console game advertisements (2002) and music labels.
 Ryan has never been held down by any genre of music, his production diversity is tributed to piano tuitions that began at the age of eleven years old. \0/ Music Was The First Love And It Will Be My Last \0/

-Boom Diggy Diggy BoomWelcome to the official Phat Monkey crib, United Kingdom based music producer and Dj.
-Here you will have access to my latest songs, Dj mixes, music, photos and everything awesomely hot in between.
-Check out the ‘Site Extra’ for even more monktastic stuff, gear reviews, video tutorials, trusted links and more. \0/ Coming soon web design for DJ and Music Artist by Dj and Music Artist \0/
+Boom Diggy Diggy BoomWelcome to the official Phat Monkey crib, United Kingdom based music producer and the Dj that brought you the top 10 chart mix series ‘Ibiza Beach Bar Grooves’.
+I hope to release ‘Ibiza Beach Bar Grooves’ annually so do please keep an eye on this site when the next mix will be available to buy and download at BeatPort.
+This site will give you access to my latest songs, Dj mixes (free mix check out site extra), music, photos and everything awesomely hot in between. \0/ Coming soon web design for DJ’s and Music Artist by Dj and Music Artist \0/

 PREVIOUS WORKMusic ProductionsUnder the name ‘Ryan Anthony’ in 2013 he produced the song ‘Lost Inside My World’ ft.
 Danny Claire, the song received raving reviews and was signed to the legendary Alter Ego Records sub label Tranquil State.
 Under the same name Ryan later produced the ‘DnB’ track ‘Fly Away’ on Forte Records adding a more musically commercial song structure to the genre.
 In between all this Ryan produced music for several projects mainly ads for other companies.
 Now Ryan is working under the name Phat Monkey and you can check out what is in store by clicking HERE